hujaepa/wordz/README.md

-# wordz
+# wordz #
-wordz is a dictionary web-based that is integrated with google dictionary api created by http://https://github.com/meetDeveloper/googleDictionaryAPI
+wordz is a dictionary web-based that is integrated with google dictionary api created by https://github.com/meetDeveloper/googleDictionaryAPI

+#System Architecture
+-Laravel 7.x
+-MySQL

+#How to install?